-3 2 2 0 0 SURVEY I VOC/TECH
+CET 119 32200 SURVEY I VOC/TECH

-This course will develop a working knowledge of surveying fundamentals.
-Topics will include an introduction to surveying instruments and equipment; measurement of distances and angles; determining elevation; note keeping, traversing, triangulation, mapping, researching of monuments and benchmarks.
+This course will develop working knowledge of surveying fundamentals.
+Topics will include introduction to surveying instruments and equipment, measurement of distances and angles, determining elevation, note keeping, traversing, triangulation, mapping and the researching of monuments and benchmarks.

-3 3 0 0 0 MATERIALS I VOC/TECH
+MATERIALS I VOC/TECH

-To develop a working knowledge of sampling and testing basic materials used in the highway construction industry (aggregate and concrete).
-Iowa Department of Transportation materials certifications (AGG I, AGG II, PCC I) will be given to students upon successful completion of state certification exams given during the course.
+Students will develop a working knowledge of sampling and testing basic materials used in the highway construction industry (aggregate and concrete). lowa Department of Transportation materials certifications (AGG I, AGG II and PCC I) will be given to students upon successful completion of state certification exams given during the course.